MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Apple.PenTelemetry

-This event is triggered when an Apple Pencil is used in Office for iPad.
+This event is triggered when an Apple Pencil is used in the Microsoft 365 app for iOS on an iPad.
 The data is used to record iPad’s input peripherals to help determine whether inking scenarios and Apple Pencil inputs are performing as expected.

 The following fields are collected: